cmkap/currency-conversion-app/README.md

 ## Overview

-where a user can enter a numeric amount in any supported currency and receive the equivalent amount back in any other supported currency, at the current conversion rate.
+A currency converter application where a user can enter a numeric amount in any supported currency and receive the equivalent amount back in any other supported currency, at the current conversion rate.

+Using the following API: https://www.exchangerate-api.com/docs/free